-Want a super delicious and healthy meal in less than 30 minutes?
+Want a super delicious and healthy meal in less than thirty minutes?
 My Baked Fish in Parchment Paper is it!
-My favorite part is releasing the steam from the packet and smelling all of that goodness.
+My favorite part of making this dish is releasing the steam from the packet and smelling all of that goodness.
 I used NC Red Snapper for this recipe, but you can use any flaky white fish, or even salmon.
-Local to Charlotte?
-Head on over to The Carolina Meat & Fish Co. for the freshest fish and seafood!
-They can also ship to you direct anywhere in the country!
+As far as the vegetables, use my idea, or create your very own combination.
+Be sure to put this recipe on repeat.

 Heat oven to 400 degrees.
 Rub about a tablespoon of olive oil on the top of the fish.
-Season with kosher salt and pepper.
+Season with kosher salt and black pepper.
 Tear off a large piece of parchment paper.
-Place the asparagus spears on the parchment.
-Dot with olive oil and season with salt and pepper.
-Place fish…skin side down…on top of asparagus.
+Place the asparagus spears (be sure to cut off the woody ends) on the parchment.
+Dot with olive oil and season with kosher salt and black pepper.
+Place fish, skin side down, on top of asparagus.

-Squeeze the juice of one-half of the lemon and orange on top of the fish.
+Squeeze the juice of one-half lemon and one-half orange on top of the fish.
 Add the garlic slices.
-Layer the sliced lemon and orange.
-Top with the fresh thyme and cherry tomatoes.
-Drizzle on just a touch more olive oil, salt and pepper.
+Layer the sliced lemons and oranges.
+Top with the fresh thyme and cherry tomatoes (you can halve them).
+Drizzle on just a touch more olive oil, kosher salt and black pepper.

-The key to get a good steam is to wrap the fish in the paper very tightly…make sure there are no openings.
-I typically like to bring the top together first then wrap the side edges.
-Place on baking pan.
-This filet was about a pound and a half…it took about 22 minutes to finish.
+This next step is very, very important.
+The key to get a good steam is to wrap the fish in the paper very tightly.
+Make sure there are no openings.
+Even the tiniest opening will allow the steam to release while baking.
+Typically, I like to bring the top together first, then wrap the side edges.
+Place the packets on a baking pan.
+This filet was about a pound and a half.
+So, it took about twenty-two minutes to finish.
 Decrease the baking time for a smaller filet.
-If you are unsure about whether or not the fish is fully-cooked, go ahead and peek…just a little!
+If you are unsure about whether or not the fish is fully-cooked, go ahead and peek.
+Just a little peek!
 Be sure to wrap back up immediately if you need to steam longer.